Mato & Hash Blog

 Materials: Construction paper, hard work surface, markers or crayons, scissors

-For those looking to work on fine motor skills or with children already adept in this area, origami is a relaxing and educational craft with many applications and only a few simple materials.
+For those looking to work on fine motor skills or with children already adept in this area, origami Sunday School Crafts is a relaxing and educational Bible School Crafts for kids with many applications and only a few simple materials.
 One great activity involving origami is to recreate the story of the great flood and Noah’s Arc.
 All you really need are some sheets of multicolored construction paper, something many parents already have!
 If you find yourself without this however, scribbled pieces of regular printer paper also create a cool result.

 Origami boats are relatively simple to make, and can then be filled with an assortment of origami animals according to your child’s interests, what animals you see locally, or just what instructions you can find online.
 Making two of each animal is also a good way for your child to practice learning from instructions.
 They'll be able to see that repetition makes tasks easier and provides a better result.